sdv-dev/TGAN/README.md

 In this short tutorial we will guide you through a series of steps that will help you getting started with the most basic usage of **TGAN** in order to generate samples from a given dataset.

-**NOTE**: All the examples of this tutorial are run in an [IPython Shell](https://ipython.org/), which you can install by running the following commands inside your *virtualenv*:
+**NOTE**: The following examples are also covered in a [Jupyter](https://jupyter.org/) notebook, which you can execute by running the following commands inside your *virtualenv*:

 ```
-pip install ipython
+pip install jupyter
-ipython
+jupyter notebook examples/Usage_Example.ipynb
 ```

 ### 1. Load the data